History of Bidar

-Ancient Period
+Ancient period

 Traditional tales describe Bidar as the place where Vidura (one of the central character in the hindu epic Mahabharata) lived and the place was thus known as Viduranagara.

 Legend has associated Bidar with the ancient kingdom of Vidarbha, to which references are found in early Hindu literature.
 But the situation of the latter kingdom has been determined by modern research, and it is now considered that Vidarbha occupied the country which was called Berar.
 The rulers of the kingdom are supposed to have been vassals of the Andhra rajas, whose dominions covered the plateau of the Deccan and at times extended over a much wider area.
 Bidar, which is some 200 mi south-east of Paithan, the ancient capital of the Andhra kings, must have been included in the territory of the latter, and it has been associated with Vidarbha apparently on account of the similarity in names Bidar and Vidarbha.
 The identity of Bidar with Vidarbha was, however, a common belief in Firishta's time, for he, when referring to the romances of the early rulers of Bidar, describes the love-story of Nala and Damayanti (daughter of Raja Bhima of Vidarbha).

 The ancient megalithic culture began from about 1200 B.C.-1100 B.C., flourished up to about 3rd and 2nd century B.C. and survived up to c.
 100 B.C.
 The megalithic culture of the region perhaps had intrusions of two Megalithic strains of different sort from the Vidharba region and eastern India, indicating respectively by certain pottery types particularly lids and also by horse-bits & copper objects on the one hand and the stone alignments on the other in north-eastern part of Karnataka.

 This region formed the southern part of Mauryan Empire as attested by the edicts of Ashoka.
 It came to be a part of Mauryan empire by the fact that Mauryas defeated the Nandas and became the heirs to the Nanda Empire in which Karnataka was also included.
 Bindusara ruled over the Deccan including the parts of Karnataka.

 Satavahanas dominated the post-Mauryan period for about four centuries.
 Gautamiputra Satakarni established his reign which was succeeded by his son Vashishtiputra Pulumāyi.
-Coins of this period are found in plenty in the deccan region which can be dated to a period from the 1st century A.D. to 3rd century A.D.
+Coins of this period are found in plenty in the deccan region which can be dated to a period from the 1st century to 3rd century.